Working with Android Audio File Write Blocks

 1. Open the androidAudioFileWriteInputControl model.

-2. In the Modeling tab, select Model Settings.
+2. On the Modeling tab, select Model Settings.

 3. In the Configuration Parameters dialog box, select Hardware Implementation.
 Verify that the Hardware board parameter is set to

-4. In the model, click the Hardware tab and then click Build, Deploy & Start.
+4. On the Hardware tab of the Simulink model, in the Mode section, select Run on board and then click Build, Deploy & Start.
 The application starts running on the device.
 After audio processing is complete, press the back button or close the application.

 codertarget.android.internal.getFile(Filename,filetype) function is used to get the audio file from the device.

 Filetype in the function are the File name and File type parameters specified in the block parameters dialog.
 Also, ensure that your Android device is connected to the development computer.